 2 x wool socks.
 One thin, one thick.
 So I always have something dry.

-1 pair of wool ‘ankle warmers’ purchased in Peru.
+1 pair of wool ‘ankle warmers’.
 Teamed with wool socks, they plug the missing trouser leg gap.

 1 x thermal leggings.

 1 x Turtle Fur neck gaitor.